samiralam/rules-compendium/docs/phb/3-character-classes/bard.md

 *Move in Harmony with the Cosmos*

-Bards of the College of Dance know that the Words of Creation can’t be contained within speech or song; the words are uttered by the movements of celestial bodies and flow through the motions of the smallest creatures.
+Bards of the College of Dance know that the Words of Creation can't be contained within speech or song; the words are uttered by the movements of celestial bodies and flow through the motions of the smallest creatures.
 These Bards practice a way of being in harmony with the whirling cosmos that emphasizes agility, speed, and grace.

 #### Level 3: Dazzling Footwork

-While you aren’t wearing armor or wielding a Shield, you gain the following benefits.
+While you aren't wearing armor or wielding a Shield, you gain the following benefits.

 ***Dance Virtuoso.*** You have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on any Charisma ([Performance](/sources/dnd/free-rules/playing-the-game#Skills)) check you make that involves you dancing.